mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 mysql51_replication=true
 ```

+### `multimaster`

+Detect multi-master replication topologies.
+This feature is disabled by default.

+When enabled, the multi-master detection looks for the root master servers in
+the replication clusters.
+These masters can be found by detecting cycles in the
+graph created by the servers.
+When a cycle is detected, it is assigned a master
+group ID.
+Every master in a master group will receive the Master status.
+The
+special group ID 0 is assigned to all servers which are not a part of a
+multi-master replication cycle.

+If one or more masters in a group has the `@@read_only` system variable set to
+`ON`, those servers will receive the Slave status even though they are in the
+multi-master group.
+Slave servers with `@@read_only` disabled will never receive
+the master status.

+By setting the servers into read-only mode, the user can control which
+server receive the master status.
+To do this:

+- Enable `@@read_only` on all servers (preferrably through the configuration file)
+- Manually disable `@@read_only` on the server which should be the master

+This functionality is similar to the [Multi-Master Monitor](MM-Monitor.md)
+functionality.
+The only difference is that the MySQL monitor will also detect
+traditional Master-Slave topologies.

 ## Example 1 - Monitor script

 Here is an example shell script which sends an email to an admin when a server goes down.